hkust-taco/invalml/README.md

 You can use the watch mode by running the command `~hkmc2DiffTests/Test/run` in the `sbt` interactive shell instead.
 In watch mode, you can modify the test files, and the compiler will detect the modification automatically, recompiling the modified files for you.
 You can also use incantation `~; hkmc2JS/fullLinkJS; hkmc2JVM/test; hkmc2DiffTests/testOnly -- -z BuildWebDemo` to automatically rebuild all relevant source code and regenerate the web demo on change.

-### 3.4 Other Components of The Main Project
+### 3.4 Other Components of The Project

-This subsection briefly introduces the other important components in the main project.
+This subsection briefly introduces the other important components in the project.
 For simplicity, we omit the introduction to legacy compiler code and subprojects, focusing on the main infrastructure that our implementation depends on.
 All the paths mentioned below are relative to `hkmc2/shared/src/main/scala/hkmc2`.

 - Lexing and parsing: The lexer (`syntax/Token.scala`) consumes the input string and generates tokens, defined in `syntax/Token.scala`.
 The parser (`syntax/Parser.scala`) handles the tokens according to the parse rules defined in `syntax/ParseRule.scala` and generates a parsed tree.
 The structure of parsed trees is given in `syntax/Tree.scala`.
 - Elaboration: The elaborator (`semantics/Elaborator.scala`) accepts a parsed tree, generating symbols (`semantics/Symbol.scala`) and handling the symbol references.
 It elaborates the given parsed tree into terms (`semantics/Term.scala`) that can be type-checked or lowered later.
 The pattern-matching syntax of MLscript, called [ultimate conditional syntax](https://dl.acm.org/doi/abs/10.1145/3689746), is also desugarred in this stage.
 The process is defined in files `semantics/ucs/*.scala`.